vogler/free-games-claimer/README.md

 ## Usage
 Both scripts start an automated Firefox instance, either with the browser GUI shown or hidden (*headless mode*).
 By default, you won't see any browser open on your host system.

-- When running inside Docker, the browser will be shown only inside the Container.
+- When running inside Docker, the browser will be shown only inside the container.
 You can open http://localhost:6080 to interact with the browser running inside the container via noVNC (or use other VNC clients on port 5900).
 - When running the scripts outside of Docker, the browser will be hidden by default; you can use `SHOW=1 ...` to show the UI (see options below).

 When running the first time, you have to login for each store you want to claim games on.